South Dakota / County

 What is the weather like in Rapid City, SD year-round?

-Residents in Rapid City enjoy a diverse climate, with warm summers reaching highs of 86°F and cold winters dipping to around 14°F. The city receives about 18.7 inches of rainfall annually and boasts sunny weather 62% of the year, making outdoor activities popular throughout the seasons.
-This varied climate is well-suited for those who appreciate four distinct seasons.
+Rapid City experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 14°F. The area receives about 19 inches of rainfall annually and enjoys sunshine on 62% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter